Israel–United States relations: Obama administration (2009–2017)

-Israeli–US relations came under increased strain during Prime Minister Netanyahu's second administration and the new Obama administration.
+Israeli–U.S. relations came under increased strain during Prime Minister Netanyahu's second administration and the new Obama administration.
 After he took office, President Barack Obama made achieving a peace deal between Israel and the Palestinians a major goal, and pressured Prime Minister Netanyahu into accepting a Palestinian state and entering negotiations.
 Netanyahu eventually conceded on July 14, 2009.
-In accordance with US wishes, Israel imposed a ten-month freeze on settlement construction in the West Bank.
+In accordance with U.S. wishes, Israel imposed a ten-month freeze on settlement construction in the West Bank.
 As the freeze did not include East Jerusalem, which Israel regards as its sovereign territory, or 3,000 pre-approved housing units already under construction, as well as the failure to dismantle already-built Israeli outposts, the Palestinians rejected the freeze as inadequate, and refused to enter negotiations for nine months.
 Palestinian negotiators signaled a willingness to enter into negotiations weeks before the end of the construction freeze if they were to be extended, but this was rejected by the Israelis.

-In 2009, Obama became the first US president to authorize the sale of bunker buster bombs to Israel.
+In 2009, Obama became the first U.S. president to authorize the sale of bunker buster bombs to Israel.
 The transfer was kept secret to avoid the impression that the United States was arming Israel for an attack on Iran.

 In February 2011, the Obama administration vetoed a UN resolution declaring Israeli settlements in the West Bank illegal.
 In 2011, the Obama administration paved the way for the development and production of the Iron Dome missile defense system for Israel, contributing $235 million to its funding.

 In March 2010, Israel announced that it would continue to build 1,600 new homes that were already under construction in the eastern Jerusalem neighborhood of Ramat Shlomo, during Vice President Joe Biden's visit to Israel.
 The incident was described as "one of the most serious rows between the two allies in recent decades".
 Secretary of State Hillary Clinton said that Israel's move was "deeply negative" for US–Israeli relations.
 East Jerusalem is widely considered by the international community to be occupied territory, while Israel disputes this, as it annexed the territory in 1980.
 Obama was reported to be "livid" over the announcement.

 Shortly afterward, President Obama instructed Secretary of State Hillary Clinton to present Netanyahu with a four-part ultimatum: that Israel cancel the approval of the housing units, freeze all Jewish construction in East Jerusalem, make a gesture to the Palestinians that it wants peace with a recommendation on releasing hundreds of Palestinian prisoners, and agree to discuss a partition of Jerusalem and a solution to the Palestinian refugee problem during the negotiations.
 Obama threatened that neither he nor any senior administration official would meet Netanyahu and his senior ministers during their upcoming visit to Washington.